 As you may expect, the actual bottom of the shoe is important to its no-slip ability.
-Lighter booties, such as 3mm slip-on short booties, may have flatter bottoms, with barely any ribbing or texture which means they aren’t designed for heavy walking or more variable conditions.
-Medium-range shoes, such as 5mm zippered short booties, may have some form of ribbing in addition to a rather flat sole, indicating moderate-level of walking on the shore and potentially cool waters.
-Chunkier booties, such as 6-7mm zippered tall booties, may have highly textured soles which resemble hiking boots.
+Lighter dive booties, such as 3mm slip-on short dive booties, may have flatter bottoms, with barely any ribbing or texture which means they aren’t designed for heavy walking or more variable conditions.
+Medium-range shoes, such as 5mm zippered short dive booties, may have some form of ribbing in addition to a rather flat sole, indicating moderate-level of walking on the shore and potentially cool waters.
+Chunkier booties, such as 6-7mm zippered tall dive booties, may have highly textured soles which resemble hiking boots.
 They are capable of walking on any substrate, aim to keep the feet toasty and are also durable.

 Zipper vs. Slip-On

 Some booties are slip-ons and some have zippers.
 Simply put slip-on booties are usually for tropical locations — warm water and sandy or boat entry.
-Zippered booties are more durable to handle more difficult situations such as a rougher walk-in entry, rescue situations, working along the seabed and increasing warmth for cooler water divers.
+Zippered dive booties are more durable to handle more difficult situations such as a rougher walk-in entry, rescue situations, working along the seabed and increasing warmth for cooler water divers.

-Many divers would argue that the best scuba boots with zippers are those that have a zipper locking mechanism.
+Many divers would argue that the best scuba dive booties with zippers are those that have a zipper locking mechanism.
 The lock can involve a clasp or Velcro.
 The idea is that once the zipper is all the way up, the lock keeps it from falling mid-dive — something which can be quite annoying.
 This is important to keep water from leaking into the booties, making the feet cold.

 Fin Strap Pad